robbens/robbens.github.io/source/_posts/cloudflare-actually-slows-your-website-down.md

 **47.6% faster!**

 ## Conclusion
 You probably don't need Cloudflare.
-Just use a solid DNS provider along with a CDN and you'll be golden.
+Just use a solid DNS provider along with a CDN, and you'll be golden.

 This site is served with static HTML files.
 With a more complex and dynamic website you might get different results.
 Better or worse?
 Do you know?
 [Send me an email!](mailto:hej@robin.se)